 One day, when I was a high school teacher, one of my students walked into class and said:

 “Ms. D, you got a pimple.”

-Now, as you can imagine, my initial reaction was a mix of horrifying embarrassment and white hot rage.
+Now, as you can imagine, my initial reaction was a mix of horrifying embarrassment and general upset.
 But, I had my thought, felt my feelings, and then instead of judging her as “disrespectful,” I got curious.